Suggestion: Watch the 5 minutes video tutorial before reading this article

 As mentioned, Manila has surprisingly cheap real estate, even in the most central and developed areas.

-Real estate prices average at almost USD 2,600 per square meter in the central areas which places the Philippines as the fourth cheapest country to buy real estate in Asia.
+Real estate prices average at almost USD 2,600 per square meter in the central areas which place the Philippines as the fourth cheapest country to buy real estate in Asia.

 Buying in suburban areas is significantly cheaper and will only set you back only around USD 1,200 per square meter on average.